Dr. Rachel Sudderth Cook - Veterinarian

 Dr. Cook has a passion for the human-animal bond: the special relationship between pets and their people.
 She has had many special dogs and cats in her life and understands that they are family.
 She looks forward to developing lifelong relationships with her clients, their families, and their furry friends through education, collaboration, and open communication.

 Dr. Cook particularly enjoys the educational aspect of her profession, taking time to listen to her clients and making sure they understand their pets’ medical needs.
-She appreciates how unique and different each day is in the veterinary hospital, finds her work / patients / clients very fulfilling, and genuinely likes to study and keep up with the latest changes in the veterinary world.
+She appreciates how unique and different each day is in the veterinary hospital, finds her work, patients, and clients very fulfilling, and genuinely likes to study and keep up with the latest changes in the veterinary world.

 Dr. Cook grew up in Dallas.
 She graduated from Trinity University in San Antonio with a double major in Psychology and Sociology.
 She thoroughly enjoyed her liberal arts education and spent a semester abroad in Rome, Italy.
 She returned to school at the University of Texas at Dallas to complete her pre-veterinary science courses while working at veterinary hospitals and a human pharmacy in the DFW Metroplex.
 Prior to starting veterinary school at Texas A&M, she lived in Philadelphia, Pennsylvania for a year where she learned to appreciate the rich culture and history that that area has to offer.
 Dr. Cook also learned just how cold winters away from Texas can get!